The OzFoodNet Working Group

 Australian Capital Territory

-There were 2 outbreaks of foodborne or suspected foodborne illness reported in the Australian Capital Territory (ACT) in this quarter.
-The aetiological agents identified were S. Typhimurium phage type (PT) 135 and C. perfringens.
+There were no outbreaks of foodborne or suspected foodborne illness reported in the Australian Capital Territory during this quarter.

 Description of key outbreak